default

 – Vietnam (Phu Quoc Island)

-– Cambodia (Phnom Penh – it is the only place I have visited but it is very nice and inexpensive).
+– Cambodia (Phnom Penh – it is the only place I have visited, but it is very nice and inexpensive).

-The key is to pick a place that also can access other places for inexpensive road trips.
-This keeps things from getting boring being stuck in the same spot for the whole time.
+The key is to pick a place that can also access other places for inexpensive road trips.
+This keeps things from getting boring, being stuck in the same spot for the whole time.

 Comments are closed.